apollographql/router/NEXT_CHANGELOG.md

 ### Fix metrics duration for router request ([#1705](https://github.com/apollographql/router/issues/1705))

-With the introduction of `BoxStream` for defer we introduced a bug when computing http request duration metrics.
-Sometimes we didn't wait for the first response in the `BoxStream`.
+With the introduction of `BoxStream` for `@defer` we introduced a bug when computing HTTP request duration metrics where we failed to wait for the first response in the `BoxStream`.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/1705